victorliu5296/victorliu5296.github.io/source/content/blog/math-blog/competitive-math/problems/problem-sets/CEMC/Fermat/2022FermatContest/index.md

 For each such function, the value of $f (pq)$ is calculated.
 The sum of all possible values of $f (pq)$ is $S$.
 What are the rightmost two digits of $S$?

 ### Problem 25
-In the 3 × 3 grid shown, the central square contains the integer 5.
+In the $3 \times 3$ grid shown, the central square contains the integer 5.
 The remaining eight squares contain $a, b, c, d, e, f, g, h$, which are each to be replaced with an integer from 1 to 9, inclusive.

 $$
 \begin{array}{|c|c|c|}